iammukeshm/OnionArchitecture/README.md

 <!-- /wp:list -->
 Read more on my Blog Post - https://www.codewithmukesh.com/blog/onion-architecture-in-aspnet-core/

+## Full Fledged Clean Architecture Solution for ASP.NET Core WebApi
+I am building a more complex variant of this implementation that will be production ready.
+Check out the Repository @ https://github.com/iammukeshm/CleanArchitecture.WebApi

 ## Questions?
 Bugs?
 Suggestions for Improvement?
 Having any issues or troubles getting started?
 [Get in touch with me](https://www.codewithmukesh.com/contact)